zoharbabin/enterprise-ai-agents-spec/README.md

-Below is an updated **Collective Manifesto** that incorporates the new introduction and tensions you’ve provided, then continues with a cohesive roadmap, stakeholder benefits, challenges, core principles, and the open-source vision.
-Each section is crafted to align with the **autonomous swarm** concept and the goal of driving end-to-end product development via AI.

----

 # Collective: A Revitalized Manifesto

 > “In my little group chat with my tech CEO friends, there’s this betting pool for the first year that there is a one-person billion-dollar company.
 Which would have been unimaginable without AI and now will happen.”